Everything to Know About VPN Encryption

 VPNs are useful tools for many different reasons.
 You might need a VPN to hide your IP address, your location, or your browser history:

 • Your IP address: A VPN changes your IP address and gives you a new one while the VPN is active.
-Your IP address shows your online activity, so hiding it through a VPN stops anyone from tracking you online.
+Your IP address reveals your online activity, so hiding it with a VPN prevents anyone from tracking you.

-• Your location: Information about your location is also shared when you’re browsing online.
-If you’re traveling internationally and want to access U.S.-based sites, a VPN can hide your location so you have access.
+• Your location: Information about your location is also shared when you're browsing online.
+If you're traveling internationally and want to access U.S.-based sites, a VPN can provide a regional IP address based on server availability.

 • Your browser history: When connected to a VPN, your browsing history is encrypted and inaccessible by your internet service provider (ISP), hackers, and other entities.
 This can protect your personal information when using a public internet connection.
 Features such as incognito mode do not fully hide your IP address and browser history.

-By hiding these aforementioned things, the VPN protects personal information that may be susceptible to hackers online.
+By hiding these things, a VPN protects personal information that may be vulnerable to online hackers.

 Did you know your ISP is legally required to keep a record of your search history for 90 days?
-The Electronic Communication Transactional Records Act of 1996 requires ISPs to save the data.
+The Electronic Communications Transactional Records Act of 1996 requires ISPs to save the data.

 Do VPNs really work?

-VPNs protect your security when browsing online.
+VPNs protect your online security.
 Their effectiveness depends on the security protocol and the type of encryption used.
 As technology evolves, so do the different protocols for VPN security.

 How do VPNs encrypt data?

 VPNs use several different types of encryption to protect your data.
 The difference in encryption is mainly based on the encryption key used.
-Many encryption methods include Advanced Encryption Standard (AES), public-key, symmetric, and transport layer security.
+Many encryption methods include the Advanced Encryption Standard (AES), public-key, symmetric, and Transport Layer Security (TLS).

 AES encryption

-AES encryption is one of the strongest protocols available.
-Three different lengths of encryption keys, AES-128, AES-192, and AES-256, provide increased security.
-Even with the most robust encryption key, AES uses less memory than other encryption methods and is easier to implement.
+AES encryption is one of the strongest available encryption methods.
+Three different key lengths — AES-128, AES-192, and AES-256 — provide increasing levels of security.
+AES-256 is the standard used by the U.S. government and is the most widely used option among reputable VPN providers.
+Despite its strength, AES uses less memory than many other encryption methods and is efficient to implement.

 Public-key encryption